-Prerequisites: General prerequisites; CSE2001 3.0, MATH1090 3.0, MATH1310 3.0
+Prerequisites: General prerequisites; CSE2001 3.00, MATH1090 3.00, MATH1310 3.00

-CSE 3121 3.0 Introduction to Numerical Computations I (Cross-listed with AS/SC/MATH 3241 3.0)
+CSE 3121 3.00 Introduction to Numerical Computations I (Cross-listed with SC/MATH 3241 3.00)

 This course is concerned with an introduction to matrix computations in linear algebra for solving the problems of linear equations, non-linear equations, interpolation and linear least squares.
 Errors due to representation, rounding and finite approximation are studied.
 Ill-conditioned problems versus unstable algorithms are discussed.
-The Gaussian elimination with pivoting for general system of linear equations, and the Cholesky factorisation for symmetric systems are explained.
+The Gaussian elimination with pivoting for general system of linear equations, and the Cholesky factorization for symmetric systems are explained.
 Orthogonal transformations are studied for computations of the QR decomposition and the Singular Values Decompositions (SVD).
 The use of these transformations in solving linear least squares problems that arise from fitting linear mathematical models to observed data is emphasised.
 Finally, polynomial interpolation by Newton's divided differences and spline interpolation are discussed as special cases of linear equations.
 The emphasis of the course is on the development of numerical algorithms, the use of intelligent mathematical software and the interpretation of the results obtained on some assigned problems.

-- Preliminaries-linear algebra, computer programming and mathematical software - Number systems and errors-machine representation of numbers, floating-point arithmetic, simple error analysis, ill-conditioned problems and unstable algorithms - Solution of systems of linear equations-Gaussian elimination and its computational complexity, pivoting and stability, special structures (Cholesky's factorisation for positive definite systems, banded systems, storage and computational complexities) error analysis, condition number and iterative refinement - Solution of over determined systems of linear equations by linear least squares approximations-linear least squares problems, normal equations, orthogonal transformations (Given's and Householder's), QR and singular value decompositions (SVD), SVD and rank-deficient problems, computational complexities versus robustness - Interpolation-Newton's divided differences spline interpolation; banded linear systems, error analysis for interpolation.
-Other interpolations (rational, B-splines)
+- Preliminaries-linear algebra, computer programming and mathematical software - Number systems and errors-machine representation of numbers, floating-point arithmetic, simple error analysis, ill-conditioned problems and unstable algorithms - Solution of systems of linear equations-Gaussian elimination and its computational complexity, pivoting and stability, special structures (Cholesky's factorization for positive definite systems, banded systems, storage and computational complexities) error analysis, condition number and iterative refinement

-Prerequisites: One of CSE1540 3.0 or CSE2031 3.0 or SC/CSE2501 1.0; one of MATH1010 3.0 or MATH1014 3.0 or MATH1310 3.0; one of MATH1025 3.0 or MATH2021 3.0 or MATH2021 3.0
+- Solution of over determined systems of linear equations by linear least squares approximations-linear least squares problems, normal equations, orthogonal transformations (Given's and Householder's), QR and singular value decompositions (SVD), SVD and rank-deficient problems, computational complexities versus robustness - Interpolation-Newton's divided differences spline interpolation; banded linear systems, error analysis for interpolation.
+Other interpolations (rational, B-splines) - Prerequisites: One of CSE1540 3.00 or CSE2031 3.00 or SC/CSE2501 1.00; one of MATH1010 3.00 or MATH1014 3.00 or MATH1310 3.00; one of MATH1025 3.00 or MATH1021 3.00 or MATH2021 3.00 or MATH2221 3.00

-CSE 3122 3.0 Introduction to Numerical Computations II (Cross-listed with AS/SC/MATH3242 3.0)
+CSE 3122 3.00 Introduction to Numerical Computations II (Cross-listed with SC/MATH 3242 3.00)

-The course is a continuation of CSE3121 3.0.
+The course is a continuation of CSE3121 3.00.
 The main topics include numerical differentiation, Richardson's extrapolation, elements of numerical integration, composite numerical integration, Romberg integration, adaptive quadrature methods, Gaussian quadrature, numerical improper integrals; fixed points for functions of several variables, Newton's method, Quasi-Newton methods, steepest descent techniques, and homotopy methods; power method, Householder method and QR algorithms.